ronreiter/interactive-tutorials/tutorials/learnpython.org/Basic Operators.md

 Tutorial
 --------

-This section explains a bit on how to use basic operators in Python.
+This section explains how to use basic operators in Python.

 ### Arithmetic Operators

 Just as any other programming languages, the addition, subtraction, multiplication, and division operators can be used with numbers.<br>